cgytrus/bonk/README.md

 - _\*gasp\* \*bonk\* \*dies\*_ "FUCJ"

 ## installation
-1. put the dll into your mod loader's folder:
+1. put `bonk.dll` into your mod loader's folder:
    - mhv7: `extensions`
    - gdhm: `.GDHM/dll` on gdhm
    - quickldr: `quickldr` and add to the `settings.txt`